 - Native riparian vegetation which provides an increase in canopy cover, food supply, nutrient cycling and dissolved oxygen.
 Riparian vegetation also provides diversity of wildlife habitat, riparian complexity and migratory corridors and improved water temperatures.

-If you would like to learn more about willows or how to identify common willows in Marin, click HERE for a valuable resource!
+If you would like to learn more about willows or how to identify common willows in Marin, click HERE for a valuable resource and review the RCD’s Bank Stabilization page HERE!
+As well, to review a series of resources with how-to guidance on using willows for stream bank stabilization and erosion control, click on any of the resources listed below:

 There are so many local nurseries that provide native plants for Marin County residents.
 To check out which one(s) are closest to you with website and contact information, click HERE.